Yogesh0311/USB-drive-autintication-/README.md

 🔐 USB DRIVE AUTHENTICATION SYSTEM
-Your USB Pen-Drive Becomes a Physical Security Key 🔑💻🛡️

-🌟 What Is This?
+Your USB Pen-Drive Becomes a Physical Security Key 🔑💻🛡️ 🌟 What Is This?

 This project turns your USB flash drive into a hardware-level login key.

-When your USB is connected, your system stays unlocked.
+When your USB is connected → your system stays unlocked

-Remove it → Instant Windows Logoff ⚠️
+Remove it → ⚠️ Instant Windows Logoff

-Think of it like a digital car key → pull it out, engine stops. 🚗💨 Same for your PC.
+It’s like a digital car key → pull it out, engine stops. 🚗💨 Same for your PC.

 💡 Why Use It?